ryanshim24/CheatSheet/README.md

 We want to Refactor our code so we can have a more organized look for our angular app.
 This can get a bit confusing so lets get started!!!
 It's in javascript but I'll do coffeee script later :3

+We need to install the underscore gem because if you notice the "_.find" is an udnerscore method so go inside your gem file `gem 'underscore-rails'` bundle and restart

+Go slow ryan You can do this!!!

 Inside your javascript folder
 Lets create an app folder